-115 2.1 Magnetic activity indices and substorm phase detection
+2.1 Magnetic activity indices and substorm phase detection

-The lower envelope curve of the global auroral electrojet index (AL) is sensitive to enhancements in the westward electrojet, which makes the AL index a good tool for identifying substorm signatures.
-An AL index based substorm phase detection method was introduced by Juusola et al. (2011).
-The method detects start and end times of substorm phases using the following criteria:
+The lower-envelope curve of the AL is sensitive to enhancements in the westward electrojet, which makes the AL index a good tool for identifying substorm signatures.
+An AL index-based substorm phase-detection method was introduced by Juusola et al. (2011).
+The method detects start and end times of substorm phases using the following criteria.

-- 1. The growth phase begins from the IMF B_Z southward turning and ends at the substorm onset - 2.
-The substorm onset is an abrupt decrease in the AL index with the rate of change of at least 4 nT/min. - 3.
+- 1. The growth phase begins from the IMF $B_Z$ southward turning and ends at the substorm onset. - 2.
+The substorm onset is an abrupt decrease in the AL index with the rate of change of at least $4 \text{ nTmin}^{-1}$ . - 3.
 The expansion phase begins at the substorm onset and ends at the AL index minimum, which must be less than -50 nT. - 4.
-The recovery phase begins at the AL index minimum and lasts until the AL index has reached values above -50 nT, or until a new onset.
+The recovery phase begins at the AL index minimum and lasts until the AL index has reached values above -50 nT or until a new onset.

-125 The threshold value of -50 nT comes from a long-term median of negative AL index values.
-OMNIWeb solar wind data, which has been propagated to the magnetopause, is used to determine the IMF B_Z polarity.
+The threshold value of -50 nT comes from a long-term median of negative AL index values.
+OMNIWeb solar wind data, which have been propagated to the magnetopause, are used to determine the IMF $B_Z$ polarity.

 Juusola et al. (2011) validated these substorm detection criteria against a list of substorm onsets published by Frey et al. (2004) and concluded that the agreement was good.
-Instead of the global electrojet index (AL), Partamies et al. (2015) used a regional electrojet index (IL version they called IL{ASC}) constructed from baselined data collected at five Lapland magnetometer

-- 130 stations of the IMAGE network (Tanskanen, 2009): Kevo (KEV, 69.76°N, 27.01°E), Kilpisjärvi (KIL, 69.02°N, 20.87°E), Muonio (MUO, 68.02°N, 23.53°E), Abisko (ABK, 68.36°N, 18.82°E), and Sodankylä (SOD, 67.42°N, 26.39°E).
+Instead of the AL, Partamies et al. (2015) used a regional electrojet index (an IL version they called $IL{ASC}$ ) constructed from baselined data collected at five Lapland magnetometer stations of the IMAGE network (Tanskanen, 2009): Kevo (KEV; 69.76° N, 27.01° E), Kilpisjärvi (KIL; 69.02° N, 20.87° E), Muonio (MUO; 68.02° N, 23.53° E), Abisko (ABK; 68.36° N, 18.82° E), and Sodankylä (SOD; 67.42° N, 26.39° E).
 The selected stations were co-located with the MIRACLE auroral all-sky cameras (Sangalli et al., 2011), allowing the auroral morphology to be analysed over the same area.
-They also concluded that the long-term median value of -50 nT was valid for this regional index as well.
-Furthermore, it is important to note that an earlier study by Kauristie et al. (1996) shows that a local electrojet - 135 index, IL (including the entire IMAGE magnetometer network), corresponds well to the global AL index in the magnetic midnight sector (20-02 UT in Lapland).
-A more recent study by Tanskanen (2009) suggested that the reliable time range could be extended to 16-03 UT.
+They also concluded that the long-term median value of $-50 \,\text{nT}$ was valid for this regional index as well.
+Furthermore, it is important to note that an earlier study by Kauristie et al. (1996) shows that a local electrojet index, IL (including the entire IMAGE magnetometer network), corresponds well to the global AL index in the magnetic midnight sector (20:00-02:00 UT in Lapland).
+A more recent study by Tanskanen (2009) suggested that the reliable time range could be extended to 16:00-03:00 UT.
 Since the magnetic midnight sector is the most favourable time range for substorm activity and the Lapland latitudes are most of the time under the substorm activity (e.g. Frey et al., 2004), results from nighttime substorm studies over Fennoscandian Lapland should be globally applicable.
-In this study, we use the Lapland substorm phases detected - by Partamies et al. (2015) as a starting point.
-Thus, the IL index used in this study refers to the regional Lapland index IL{ASC} throughout the paper.
-A further visual selection and sub-categorisation of events will be described in section 2.4.
+In this study, we use the Lapland substorm phases detected by Partamies et al. (2015) as a starting point.
+For simplicity, we use the term "IL index" to describe the Lapland IL index (ILASC) throughout the paper.
+A further visual selection and sub-categorization of events will be described in Sect.
+2.4.